speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 ### Zippay App: Home page

-When we execute `npm run dev` in this folder we are greeted by a blank page.
-This is, to say the least, confusing!
-Let's have a proper home / landing page.
+Starting command: `npm run dev`

+We have a home page that points to "To-dos", which we will build together, "Zippay" which you will build, and "Zippay Finished" which you can use to see completed versions of the Zippay app.

-Working in `index.html`:
+Working in `zippay/index.html`:

 - Add the basic strcture of an HTML document.
 Maybe use Emmet shortcuts to help?
 - In the `body` of the HTML document, add an `h1` element
   - The content of the element should be `The ZipPay app`.
 - Add an `hr` element below it.
 - Below the `hr` element, add a paragraph with some placeholder text, maybe lorem ipsum or just "Content will eventually go here."
 - All set!
-Take a look at http://localhost:5173, or whatever port your server opened on, to see the results.
+Take a look at http://localhost:5173/zippay, or whatever port your server opened on, to see the results.

+Leave `npm run dev` running.

 ### Home Page: Navbar with Text

-You may have noticed that we have a `pages/` folder full of placeholder HTML file.
+Starter command: Open up another terminal and run `npm run begin 2`

+There are now several placeholder files in the `zippay` folder.
 Let's build a navigational list, a navbar, to link to those pages

-Working in `index.html`:
+Working in `zippay/index.html`:

-- Below the `h1` but above the `hr` add a `nav` element.
+- Below the `h1` but above the `hr` add a `p` element.
-- In the `nav` element, add the following lines, separated by `br` tags for line breaks
+- In the `p` element, add the following lines, separated by `br` tags for line breaks
   - Send/Receive
   - Account settings
   - Balance